An Efficient Augmented Lagrangian Method with Semismooth Newton Solver for Total Generalized Variation

-where $\delta_k$ is a small parameter which can be chosen as fixed constants $10^{-1}$, $10^{-3}$, $10^{-5}$ and so on in our numerical tests.
-We emphasis that divided by $\sigma_k$ is of critical importance for the convergence of ALM, which is also required by the stopping criterion \eqref{stop:a}, \eqref{stop:b1}, \eqref{stop:b2}.
+where $\delta_k$ is a small parameter which can be chosen as fixed constants including $10^{-1}$, $10^{-3}$, $10^{-5}$ in our numerical tests.
+We emphasize that divided by $\sigma_k$ is of critical importance for the convergence of ALM, which is also required by the stopping criterion \eqref{stop:a}, \eqref{stop:b1}.

-For numerical comparisons, we mainly choose the accelerated primal-dual algorithm ALG2 \cite{CP} with asymptotic convergence rate $\mathcal{O}(1/k^2)$, which is very efficient, robust and standard algorithms for imaging problems.
-Since the strongly convex parameter of $\mathfrak{F}$ on $(u,w)$ in \eqref{eq:tgv_primal} is 1 with $a=1$, we follow the same parameter setting for ALG2 as in \cite{CP} and the corresponding software.
-The test images, the corrupted images and the restored image along with their information including the size, the noise level can be see in Figure \ref{fig:main:test}.
-All computations are done on a laptop with Matlab R2019a.